GameMonkey/Reinforcement-Learning-for-Drone-Navigation-and-Pump-Localization/README.md

 LAUNCH_FILE_PATH="/home/test/Reinforcement-Learning-for-Drone-Navigation-and-Pump-Localization/launch"
 ```

-The `DOMAIN` variable is only used to tell the program which `ROS_DOMAIN_ID` to use, however it should also be changed to match the value the the system environment variable for `ROS_DOMAIN_ID`.
-More information on how to change the `ROS2_DOMAIN_ID` can be found [here](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.html#the-ros-domain-id-variable), with more information about the `ROS2_DOMAIN_ID` variable specially, [here](https://docs.ros.org/en/humble/Concepts/Intermediate/About-Domain-ID.html).
+The `DOMAIN` variable is only used to tell the program which `ROS_DOMAIN_ID` to use; however, it should also be changed to match the value the the system environment variable for `ROS_DOMAIN_ID`.
+More information on how to change the `ROS2_DOMAIN_ID` can be found [here](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.html#the-ros-domain-id-variable), with more information about the `ROS2_DOMAIN_ID` variable specifically, [here](https://docs.ros.org/en/humble/Concepts/Intermediate/About-Domain-ID.html).

 ## Running the project